danidcode/Products-App/README.md

 ## Installation

-First, you need to update the .env.example of the project with your credentials
+First, you need to update the .env.example file of the project with your credentials

 ## Usage